paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-040-oil-pollution.md

 (2) lease, maintain, operate, and upgrade the necessary research equipment and related facilities necessary to conduct such research at the Alaska SeaLife Center.

 **(c) Evaluation and audit** The Secretary of Commerce may periodically evaluate the activities of the Institute to ensure that funds received by the Institute are used in a manner consistent with this section.
-The Federal Advisory Committee Act [5 U.S.C.
-App.] shall not apply to the Institute.
+Chapter 10 of title 5 shall not apply to the Institute.

 **(d) Status of employees** Employees of the Institute shall not, by reason of such employment, be considered to be employees of the Federal Government for any purpose.